 Are our rituals creating us or are we creating them today?

 How are our rituals shaping and being shaped by our lives this week?

-Greg Richardson is a spiritual life mentor and coach in Southern California.
-He is a recovering attorney and a lay Oblate with New Camaldoli Hermitage near Big Sur, California.
-Greg’s website is StrategicMonk.com, and his email address is StrategicMonk@gmail.com.
+Greg Richardson is a spiritual director in Southern California.
+He is a recovering assistant district attorney and associate university professor, and is a lay Oblate with New Camaldoli Hermitage near Big Sur, California.
+Greg’s email address is StrategicMonk@gmail.com.